Vishal73040/BotBrowser/profiles/profile-configs.md

 | `proxy.username` | Proxy username for basic auth (optional). | `""`    |
 | `proxy.password` | Proxy password for basic auth (optional). | `""`    |

-> 💡 **Tip:** If you prefer not to embed proxy settings in your profile, you can use BotBrowser’s CLI parameters instead:
+> 💡 **Tip:** If you prefer not to embed proxy settings in your profile, you can use BotBrowser's CLI parameters instead:
 > ```bash
 > --proxy-server=<username:password@hostname:port>
 > --proxy-server=<scheme://username:password@hostname:port>